nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # Argument Summary

 Below is a table summarising common arguments used in `add`, `edit`, `find`, `schedule` etc. Refer to the table below to view the arguments' prefix, and their acceptable values.
-Unless specified, having only space characters i.e an empty value, is not an acceptable value and will result in a warning.
+Unless specified, having only space characters i.e. an empty value, is not an acceptable value and will result in a warning.

 | Prefix | Argument              | Acceptable Values                                                      |